4d/docs/website/translated_docs/es/Concepts/parameters.md

 ## Named parameters

-Inside called methods or class functions, parameter values are assigned to local variables.
-You can declare parameters using a **parameter name** along with a **parameter type**, separated by colon.
+Input and output values are [evaluated](#values-or-references) at the moment of the call and copied into local variables within the called class function or method.
+Two syntaxes are proposed to declare variable parameters in the called code:

 - For class functions, parameters are declared along with the `Function` keyword.
 - For methods (project methods, form object methods, database methods, and triggers), parameters are declared using the `#DECLARE` keyword at the beginning of the method code.